1. Age old Favours

 Frustrated, Eleanor stamped her foot.
 "Cora Rose Denham, you will be the death of me!"
 She strode across the room and snatched the brush away.
 "You will never be married at this rate!
 Do you want to end up an old maid?"

-"No, but I don't want to marry someone like Howard, why on earth would I?"
+"No, but I don't want to marry someone like Nathaniel, why on earth would I?"

 "He earns good money!"

 She snorted "And that's all that counts?"